CarelessInternet/Ticketer/README.md

 If you can't get the bot to run, join the [support server](https://discord.gg/kswKHpJeqC) and create a support ticket in #support.<br>
 For any bug reports, suggestions or general feedback, please submit an issue.

+## Pull Requests
+If you found any bug and created code to solve it, or updated anything important, feel free to submit a pull request so I can merge it into the main branch.<br>
+You can also submit a pull request if you made a new command and want it to be a part of the production bot

 ## Environment Variables

 * token (the bot's token)
 * clientID (the bot's client ID)
-* topGGToken (ONLY for production environment, bot must be in top.gg as well)
+* topGGToken (ONLY NEEDED for production environment, bot must be in top.gg as well)
 * dbHost (for database connections)
 * dbUser
 * dbPassword